zalmoxes-laran/EM-blender-tools/README.md

 ```

 # Publications
-Main bibliographical reference (open access) of the framework is:
+Main bibliographical reference (open access) of the current version of the EM (1.2) is:

 *Demetrescu, Emanuel, e Daniele Ferdani.
 2021. «From Field Archaeology to Virtual Reconstruction: A Five Steps Method Using the Extended Matrix».
 Applied Sciences 11 (11). https://doi.org/10.3390/app11115206.*